 Mara seaweed has an amazing journey from the sea to your plate – it is sustainably hand-harvested in pure cold waters, then it is blended naturally to produce dried seaweeds before eventually morphing into unique seaweed seasonings.
 You can add these delicious seasonings to almost every food, from eggs, salads and rice vegetables – to everyone’s comfort food ‘fries’ – or as coatings for whitefish and poultry.
 You can even add them to your favourite baking treats.
 Check out all the delicious recipes on offer – especially Christmas Brussels Sprouts

 Try this recipe to give the ‘humble’ Brussels sprout extra zing this Christmas.

-• 1 tbsp Furikake seaweed
+• 1 tablespoon Furikake seaweed

 • 500g Brussels sprouts

 • 1 handful of fresh parsley